 For more about comparing deals, see Getting the best credit deal.

-If you are taking out an additional secured loan on your property or are approaching a new lender, you may be affected by the closure of the historical land register, known as the Register of Sasines.
-The Register of Sasines is being replaced by the modern Land Register.
-You should ask your solicitor to check whether the title deeds to your property are registered on the Register of Sasines, and need to be transferred to the Land Register.
-This will incur a fee and plans may need to be drawn-up.
-You can find more information on the Registers of Scotland (RoS) website at www.ros.gov.uk.
+You should ask your solicitor to check if the title deeds to your property are registered on the Register of Sasines and need to be transferred to the Land Register.
+This will incur a fee and plans might need to be drawn up.
+You can find more information about the Register of Sasines on the Registers of Scotland website.

 Islamic mortgages (Home purchase plans)

 In an Islamic mortgage, also called a home purchase plan, you don't pay interest.
 Instead, the lender makes a charge for lending you the money to buy your property.
 The charge can be recovered in different ways, for example, by charging you rent.
 You can get more information about Islamic mortgages from the Money Advice Service website.